canisat/canipy/README.md

 The serial port device path starts with etiher `/dev/tty.usbserial*` or `/dev/tty.*`.

 ## Packaging

+> [!IMPORTANT]
+> Certain Linux distributions, such as those that descend from Debian or use its APT package manager (Ubuntu included), provide `pip` and the graphical interface library used by CaniPy as discrete packages.
+>
+> In this case, please make sure both `python3-pip` and `python3-tk` are installed through your distro's default package manager before building CaniPy.

 If making a standalone CaniPy executable, first [download the released source ZIP or TAR.GZ](https://github.com/canisat/canipy/releases) or clone the repo (`git clone //link/to/canisat.git`), then install [pySerial](https://pypi.org/project/pyserial/) and [PyInstaller](https://pypi.org/project/pyinstaller/).